programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

     img_pad.paste(pil_img, (n_pixels, n_pixels))
     return img_pad
 ```
-The next step is to create a function that creates a list of text region images.
-The function takes an image as input and uses tesseract API to create a list called 'regions'.
+The next step is to create a function that takes an image of a page as input and uses tesseract API to identify the different text regions in this image and store them in a list called 'regions'.
 Each element of the list is a tuple containing the image of one of the regions and a dictionary containing the 4 coordinates of the region (the 'x' and 'y' coordinates of the top-left corner as well as the height and the width).
 For each region, the image is padded using the function defined above and appended to a list initiated at the beginning of the function.

 ```
 def list_regions(p):